 After placing a number or two, I would take a step back and adjust to the left or the right as needed.

 The number stayed on the magic paper until it was time to transfer.

 How cool is that?!

 Once I had my number ‘locked in place’ I used my handy dandy scraper and lightly rubbed the number on the riser.

-After that, carefully peel the magic paper away and it stays!
+After that, carefully peel the magic paper away and the number stays.

 However, if your number didn’t adhere completely, rub the vinyl very lightly in the places needed.

-Ooh -wee!
-That gets me so excited!
-Of course, I love how fast this easy staircase makeover was!
-Obviously, if I didn’t have to repaint the stairs, this would have been done in a day!
+If I didn’t have to repaint the stairs, this would have been done in a day.

 From keys from estate sales and junkin finds, to some pieces from my family members – which are undoubtedly my fav!